It Chapter Two (soundtrack): Reception

-Filmtracks.com wrote "the music on the whole is a noteworthy achievement and an improvement on the prior score, which itself was a more than decent entry in the genre.
+Filmtracks.com wrote, "the music on the whole is a noteworthy achievement and an improvement on the prior score, which itself was a more than decent entry in the genre.
 The album release is once again long.
 At 103 minutes, there is more than twenty minutes of top-notch lyrical suspense material here to add to similar sequences from It and The Cure for Wellness for a fantastic compilation.
 Note that these generous Wallfisch albums tend to go out of print on CD within a year or two, so you should not hesitate to appreciate a lossless presentation of this strong genre entry sooner rather than later."
-Film Music Central wrote "Benjamin Wallfisch clearly put a lot of work into this score, and if it’s this scary by itself, I shudder to think what it would be like to hear this music with the film it was written to accompany.
+Film Music Central wrote "Benjamin Wallfisch clearly put a lot of work into this score, and if it's this scary by itself, I shudder to think what it would be like to hear this music with the film it was written to accompany.
 If you liked the score for the first It, then you will love the music for It: Chapter Two."

-Don Kaye of Den of Geek felt that "Benjamin Wallfisch returns to compose the music for Chapter Two, unfortunately overscoring this one even more than he did Chapter One (one of the first film’s few missteps)."
-Los Angeles Times writer Jen Yamato wrote "Benjamin Wallfisch’s portentous score signaling the way".
+Don Kaye of Den of Geek felt that "Benjamin Wallfisch returns to compose the music for Chapter Two, unfortunately overscoring this one even more than he did Chapter One (one of the first film's few missteps)."
+Los Angeles Times writer Jen Yamato wrote, "Benjamin Wallfisch's portentous score signaling the way".
 Rob Slack of BarrieToday.com score is "top shelf, amazingly creepy and wonderful".
-Mark Kermode of The Guardian wrote "expansive score amplifies the sense of adventure".
+Mark Kermode of The Guardian wrote that the "expansive score amplifies the sense of adventure".